Clamato: History

-In 1935 The Clamato Corporation of New York produced "clam and tomato juice in combination".
+In 1935, The Clamato Corporation of New York produced "clam and tomato juice in combination".

+In 1938, House & Garden magazine printed a recipe for "Tomato-Clam Juice Cocktail", consisting of tomato juice, clam broth, and salt.

 In 1940, "Lobster King" Harry Hackney was granted the Clamato trademark.

 His Atlantic City restaurant, Hackney's, sold Clamato juice in cans.

 In 1957, McCormick & Company, Inc. applied for, and later acquired, the Clamato brand name for the seasoned blend of tomato juice and clam juice.
 This trademark is still valid and now owned by Keurig Dr Pepper.